 - close friends

 Contingent beneficiaries tend to fall into the same basic buckets.
 So how do you decide who goes where?
 One example: You might select your spouse as the primary beneficiary on your retirement account or life insurance policy and designate adult children as contingent beneficiaries.
-If your spouse has already died, or you're divorced, you might list your children as primary beneficiaries, and maybe siblings or nieces and nephews as contingent beneficiaries.
+If your spouse has already died, or if you're divorced, you might list your children as primary beneficiaries and maybe siblings or nieces and nephews as contingent beneficiaries.

 How to add or change a contingent beneficiary